-Child support is an amount of money that one parent is obligated to pay the other after a divorce.
+Child support is an amount of money that one parent is obligated to pay the other after a separation either in a divorce or a paternity action.
 The money is used to pay for the cost of the expenses relating to the children.
 This includes basic living expenses, clothing, food, and extra items that we all know kids ask for on a regular basis.
 The amount of money that has to be paid out for child support will depend on many factors.

-In Florida, the amount of child support is governed by statute based on the gross income of both parties.
-The parties must seek permission from the Court to deviate more than five percent (5%) of the statutory guidelines regardless of the parties’ wishes and agreement.
-The calculations are readily available and easy to comprehend through the Florida Supreme Court’s Child Support Guidelines Worksheet.
+In Florida, the calculations are readily available and easy to comprehend through the Florida Supreme Court’s Child Support Guidelines Worksheet.
 Sometimes the Florida Department of Revenue will represent a party who is seeking child support assistance.

-Generally the parent who has the children the majority of the time will be receiving the child support payments.
+Generally, the parent who has the children the majority of the time will be receiving the child support payments.
 Even if the parties have equal time-sharing (custody), Florida has a “gross up” method of calculation that still may require one party to pay another.
-The decision to have to pay child support depends on the amount of money that each party is making.
-If they have other children from another marriage to consider that has to be calculated in as well.
+There is a great deal of controversy surrounding the issue of child support.

 There is a great deal of controversy surrounding the issue of child support though.
 It seems to be one of those bitter issues that continues to affect the relationship of the adults long after the marriage has ended.